aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/applications/single-line-text.md

 # Single-line Text
-Log Hub uses custom Ruby Regular Expression to parse logs.
+Centralized Logging with OpenSearch uses custom Ruby Regular Expression to parse logs.
 It supports both single-line log format and multiple input format.

-You can configure Log Hub to ingest single-line text logs.
+You can configure Centralized Logging with OpenSearch to ingest single-line text logs.

 ## Prerequisites
 {%